freddiehaddad/feline.nvim/README.md

     in Neovim for more info)
 - Optional
   - Neovim v0.8 or greater - For winbar support
+  - Neovim v0.9 or greater - For statuscolumn support
   - [nvim-web-devicons](https://github.com/kyazdani42/nvim-web-devicons/) - For
     icon support
   - [A patched font](https://github.com/ryanoasis/nerd-fonts/) - For icon